 If customers want to continue the trend of having edible options in their yards, talk to them about bringing in fruit trees that will offer dramatically colored leaves, fall fruits, and the ability to stay around well after the leaves have fallen off.

 Ornamental grasses add character to a space, but they also can add in some much-needed movement.
 Since these wispy additions will move with every breeze that makes its way through, it will help add some life into a space that otherwise might just appear stagnant.

 When working with grasses that have taller stalks, plant them near fences and walls.
 If planting smaller, wispier grasses, place them near the front of a garden bed border to create a softer look for the walkway.

-This same concept holds true when paring bright foliage with darker colored flowers, as the contrast helps accentuate the colors of both plants individually, as well as show off their unique colors separately.
+This same concept holds true when pairing bright foliage with darker-colored flowers, as the contrast helps accentuate the colors of both plants individually, as well as show off their unique colors separately.